• Skip to primary navigation

 Japanese sweet potatoes are a great variety to use when making fries, as they're a sturdier, starchier, and slightly sweeter cousin to the "regular" kind.
 In this recipe, they get tossed in oil, garlic, rosemary, and salt to create crispy fries that are served with a garlic-rosemary mayo.

-They make an excellent appetizer, side dish, or even main entrée when all you want for dinner is french fries and beer.
+They make a delicious appetizer, side dish, or even main entrée when all you want for dinner is french fries and beer.

 Jump to: